Derrick Sharp

 Derrick Lanorris Sharp (דריק שארפ; born October 5, 1971) is an American-Israeli former professional basketball player.
 At a height of 1.85 m tall, he played at the point guard and shooting guard positions.

 He played with the Maccabi Tel Aviv basketball club for 15 years, spending part of the time as the team's captain, and also later served as the team's assistant coach under David Blatt.
 With Maccabi, he won a record 29 club titles.
+In 2009 he was named one of Maccabi Tel Aviv's 11 Greatest Players, and subsequently he was named to the Israeli Basketball Super League 2000–2010 All-Decade Team.
 In July 2011, Sharp retired from playing professional basketball.
 After he retired from playing, he remained with Maccabi Tel Aviv, working as an assistant coach with the club, until August 2013.

 High school

-Sharp, who was born in Orlando, Florida, attended Evans High School, in Orlando.
-At Evans High, he played high school basketball.
+Sharp was born in Orlando, Florida, and attended Evans High School in Orlando.
+At Evans High, he played high school basketball at point guard.
+As a senior during the 1988–89 season, his performances earned him First-Team All-Metro athletic honors.

 College career

 After high school, Sharp played college basketball at Brevard Community College, from 1989 to 1991.
+During his time playing for Brevard, he was the top three-point shooter and fourth-leading scorer in Florida.
+As a sophomore in 1990–91 he averaged 23.8 points per game and was the fourth-leading scorer in Florida.
+He was tops in Florida with 107 three-pointers and was named the Florida Community College Activities Association (FCCAA) State Junior College Player of the Year.

-He then played college basketball at the University of South Florida, where he played with the South Florida Bulls, from 1991 to 1993.
+He then played college basketball at Division 1 University of South Florida, where he played with the South Florida Bulls, from 1991 to 1993.
+In two seasons he averaged 15.1 points, 3.1 assists, and 1.1 steals per game while shooting 38.6% from three-point range and 82.5% from the free throw line.During his 1991–92 season, Sharp made 88 three-pointers, the second-highest single-season total in South Florida program history.